nikhilchauhan24/Heart-Disease-Prediction/README.md

         Example:
                  -  In column ‘Sex’, I replace ‘M’ with 1 and ‘F’ with 0.
-                 -  In column 'cp', I replace 'Typical Angina' with 1, Atypical Angina with 2,                     Non-Angina pain with 3, 'Asymtomatic' with 4.
+                 -  In column 'cp', I replace 'Typical Angina' with 1, Atypical Angina with 2,                     Non-Angina pain with 3, 'Asymptomatic' with 4.
    * As in column ‘fbs’, I replace ‘TRUE’ values with 1 and ‘FALSE’ values with 0.
 So, I have to change the datatype also from ‘boolean’ to ‘int’.